Peter Roskam: Early life, education and career

 Roskam was born in Hinsdale, Illinois, the son of Martha (Jacobsen) and Verlyn Ronald Roskam.
 He was the fourth of five children and was raised in Glen Ellyn, Illinois, graduating from Glenbard West High School.
 He earned his B.A. in political science from the University of Illinois at Urbana-Champaign and his J.D. from the Chicago-Kent College of Law.
 As a member of his law school team, he was named "Best Oral Advocate" by the American College of Trial Lawyers at its 1988 National Trial Competition.

 In 1984, Roskam taught history and government at All Saints High School in St. Thomas, U.S. Virgin Islands.
-From 1985–86, Roskam served as a legislative assistant to Rep. Tom DeLay (R-TX), and from 1986–87 as a legislative assistant to Congressman Henry Hyde.
-In the late 1980s, he served as the Executive Director of Educational Assistance Ltd., a scholarship program for disadvantaged children founded by his father in 1982.
+From 1985 to 1986, Roskam served as a legislative assistant to Rep. Tom DeLay (R-TX), and from 1986 to 1987 as a legislative assistant to Congressman Henry Hyde.
+In the late 1980s, he served as the executive director of Educational Assistance Ltd., a scholarship program for disadvantaged children founded by his father in 1982.

-In 1992, Roskam was elected to the Illinois House of Representatives, serving from 1993–99.
+In 1992, Roskam was elected to the Illinois House of Representatives, serving from 1993 to 1999.
 In 2000, he was appointed by DuPage County Republican leaders to replace the retiring Beverly Fawell in the Illinois State Senate where he served until his election to the U.S. House of Representatives.
 Roskam resides in Wheaton, Illinois.
 His wife is Elizabeth, they have four children.

 Roskam was a partner in the law firm Salvi, Roskam & Maher, a personal injury firm.
 The firm, now called Salvi & Maher, is politically notable because former Republican Senate candidate Al Salvi and former Republican House candidate Kathy Salvi are also partners in the firm.
 The Chicago Tribune noted that Roskam earned over $615,000 in 2005 as a personal injury trial lawyer.

 After his parents took a trip to Vietnam and saw American veterans' dog tags for sale on the street, the family worked to return the dog tags to their owners or the families of the deceased.

 Illinois General Assembly

-Roskam served in the Illinois General Assembly as a Representative from 1993 to 1998, and Senator from 2000 to 2006.
-In the Senate, Roskam served as the Republican Whip, the Republican spokesman on the Executive Committee, and a member of the Rules Committee, Environment and Energy Committee, Insurance and Pensions Committee, and Judiciary Committee.
+Roskam served in the Illinois General Assembly as a representative from 1993 to 1998, and senator from 2000 to 2006.
+In the Senate, Roskam served as the Republican minority whip from January 8, 2003 to January 3, 2007 (preceded by Debbie Halvorson and succeeded by Kirk Dillard), the Republican spokesman on the Executive Committee, and a member of the Rules Committee, Environment and Energy Committee, Insurance and Pensions Committee, and Judiciary Committee.
 In the Senate, Roskam sponsored legislation giving the Supreme Court of Illinois authority to reverse a death penalty sentence, has sponsored legislation increasing the penalties for repeat D.U.I. offenders, and was the lead sponsor of a law to maintain courts' power to hold deadbeat parents in contempt to ensure child support.
 Roskam has authored or co-authored fourteen bills to cut taxes.